Oh! The “Romance” and “Excitement” of a Stained Glass Painter’s Life!

 1. Apply a light tone in umber brown sepia

-2. Trace detail in umber brown sepia
+2. Trace the detailed lines in umber brown sepia

-3. Strengthen in violet of iron
+3. Strengthen them in violet of iron

 4. Flood the borders and dragons

-5. Take out highlights, spottle, soften and distress
+5. Take out highlights; spottle; soften and distress

 6. Apply a light tone to the reverse, then spottle, soften and scrub out highlights for staining later on

-7. 1st firing @ 625 c
+7. 1st firing @ 625 celsius

-8. Apply a light tone of enamel etch to the front, then spottle and soften
+8. Apply a light tone of enamel etch to the front, then spottle and soften it

-10. 2nd firing @ 565 or 570c (depending on which kiln)
+10. 2nd firing @ 565 or 570 celsius (depending on which kiln you use)

 The tycoon's fluted column